 Note: Officer authored affidavits, descriptions, cover letters or similar statements are not sufficient to preclude notice to our users.
 You must provide a court order issued in accordance with 18 U.S.C. § 2705(b) or cite an applicable statute if you wish to prohibit user notice of your Law Enforcement Request.
-Please contact us if you have any questions regarding this.

-What are the costs of preservation and/or production requests?
+Cost of preservation and/or production requests

-Do you provide a Certificate of Authentication or Expert Testimony?
+Certificate of Authentication or Expert Testimony

 Pinterest provides a certification from its records custodian with each production but is not generally able to provide in person testimony or expert witness.